 - What about you?
 What do I think or feel about you?
 (Brand Response)

 - What about you and me?
 What kind of association and how much of a connection would I like to have with you?
 (Brand Relationships)

-It's a road map to higher value brand equity.
-Keller refers to it as a "branding ladder."
+It's a kind of road map to brand equity that Keller refers to it as a "branding ladder."

 In his words:

 "Meaning cannot be established unless identity has been created; responses cannot occur unless the right meaning has been developed, and a relationship cannot be forged unless the proper responses have been elicited."

 Each stage relies on the previous step being in place and effective.

 (Like any marketing model, it may seem relevant to your situation or it may not.
 It is important to remember that it is just a model, so use it if you find it helpful, amend it to suit your circumstances, or ignore it entirely if you feel it has no value or relevance to you.)